 Welcome to Year 3

-We (Miss Dyer and Mr Thomas) have thoroughly enjoyed the challenge of allocating books colours and books to the children this week.
-It is not an ‘exact science’ and we hope the children enjoy the book that they are reading.
+Mrs Sevior and Miss Healey will be re-allocating book colours and books to the children.
+It is not an ‘exact science’ and we hope the children enjoy the books that they are reading.
 We particularly hope that 95% or more of the words that they are reading in their books are readable.
-Do let us know if you think the book colour that your child has been allocated is too easy or too hard and we will look at with your child.
+Do let us know in your child's reading record, how they are finding each of the texts, discussing questions with them in order to deepen their knowledge and understanding.

 We encourage the children to read daily at home (ideally for ten minutes per day) and we hope that they really enjoy this.

-We suggest that the first time they read the book is used to decode and discuss unfamiliar words.
-The focus for the second time the child reads the book can then be fluency and expression as they will (hopefully) be more familiar with the words.
+We suggest that the first time that they read their book, they use this opportunity to decode and discuss unfamiliar words.
+The focus for the second time the child reads is fluency and expression as they will (hopefully) be more familiar with the words.
 The third read can then be used to discuss the book and, if possible, ask your child some questions about the books and discuss it to help their comprehension.
 We hope this makes sense and helps.

 If you have any questions, please let us know via Dojo or pop to see us after school.